 If a definite Horn formula is equivalent to no formula with less literal occurrences, is semantically acyclic and single-head equivalent, then it is single-head.

 \end{lemma}

 \proof By Lemma~\ref{minimal-semantic-syntactic}, a formula that is minimal and semantically acyclic is also syntactically acyclic.
-Since it is minimal it is also irredundant.
+Since it is minimal, it is irredundant.
 Being irredundant, syntactically acyclic and single-head equivalent, it is single-head by Theorem~\ref{ayclic-irredundant}.~

-The converse is always the case since every single-head formula is trivially single-head equivalent.
-On minimal semantically acyclic formulae, single-head equivalence is the same as being single-head.
+On minimal semantically acyclic formulae, single-head equivalent implies single-head.
+Single-head implies single-head equivalent by definition.
+Therefore, single-head equivalence coincides with single-head on minimal semantically acyclic formulae.
 Except that checking for being single-head requires only a simple scan of the formula for clauses with the same head.

 The algorithm for single-head equivalence of a semantically acyclic formula is similar to that for syntactically acyclic formulae.
 Minimality takes the place of irredundancy: first the formula is made minimal, then the presence of clauses of the same head is checked.